spryker/spryker-docs/docs/pbc/all/payment-service-provider/202410.0/base-shop/payment-method-strategies.md

 The following strategies are available:

-- hosted-payment-page: After an order is submitted to complete the payment, the customer is redirected to a hosted payment page of the PSP.
+- hosted-payment-page: After an order is submitted, to complete the payment, the customer is redirected to a hosted payment page of the PSP.
-- express-checkout: One or more buttons are displayed e.g. on the Cart Page or the PDP Page.
+- express-checkout: One or more express checkout buttons are displayed, for example–on the Cart or PDP page.

 <!-- **embedded**: The payment form is embedded in the shops summary page. -->

 The strategy is defined in the `PaymentMethodTransfer` object.
 The object is used to transfer the payment method data between the shop and the PSP.

-When an app is configured in the ACP app Catalog, the `PaymentMethod` data is sent to Spryker using an async API and is persisted in the database.
+When an app is configured in the ACP app Catalog, the `PaymentMethod` data and the configuration is sent to Spryker using an async API and is persisted in the database.
 The configuration is a JSON string, which is mapped to the `PaymentMethodTransfer` object.

 `PaymentMethodTransfer` contains a `PaymentMethodappConfigurationTransfer` object.
 The `PaymentMethodappConfigurationTransfer` object contains the `CheckoutStrategyTransfer` object. `CheckoutStrategyTransfer` contains the strategy name.
 The strategy name is used to determine where and how the payment method or PSP elements are displayed in the shop.